craftcms/element-api/README.md

 To install Element API, follow these steps:

-1. Upload the elementapi/ folder to your craft/plugins/ folder.
+1. Upload this folder to your craft/plugins/ folder.
 2. Go to Settings > Plugins from your Craft control panel and enable the Element API plugin.

+Or:

+1. Require `pixelandtonic/elementapi` with composer.

 ## Setup